NEWS

 (Is this change due to us?
 Or is it due to the compatibility with the other party?)

-(Yesterday, Rio Nita's joining the team was officially announced.
+(Yesterday, Rio Nitta 's joining the team was officially announced.
 How do you feel about him?)

 "I am pleased that a young player who has gained experience in Europe has returned to Japan and joined the Reds.
 The coaching staff is also very much looking forward to seeing him in training.
 He joined us today, but only did light training.
-If the young players who play for Urawa can grow and become attractive players, I believe the Reds will become an attractive club that young players will want to join."
+If the young players playing at Urawa can grow and become attractive players, I believe the Reds will become an attractive club that young players will want to join."

-"First of all, it's interesting to see how journalists are so interested in matches and tactics.
+"First of all, it's interesting to see how journalists are so interested in Trial and tactics.
 European reporters don't get into that much detail.
 For example, when building up in a 4-2-3-1, there are two players in front of the four, but even if we build up in a 4-3-3, Atsuki can drop back a little to form a 4-2, and one of the double defensive midfielders can drop back to the back line to rotate three players.
-Whatever your starting position, by playing flexibly, I think you can move the opposition around, even if they're playing man-to-man.
+No matter what your starting position is, by playing flexibly, I think you can move the opposition around, even if they're playing man-to-man.

 When we pushed into the opponent's half, Atsuki took a high position and Kaito stayed behind to balance things out, but if Kaito went up at the same time, it would lead to the opponent's counter attack.
-Of course, we want all the players to play offensively, but there must be players who balance things out within the relationships.
-For example, even if we're playing in a 4-2-3-1 formation, if Atsuki moves forward a little and Kaito stays behind, and Ryoma, who was at the bottom of the attacking midfielder, moves to the left, it will be similar to a 4-3-3 formation.
+Of course, we want every player to play aggressively, but there must be players who balance things out within the relationship.
+For example, even if we are playing in a 4-2-3-1 formation, if Atsuki moves forward a little and Kaito stays behind, and Ryoma, who was at the bottom of the attacking midfielder, moves to the left, it will be the same as a 4-3-3 formation.
 And if the opponent is a team that uses a lot of long balls, we can make it easier to pick up second balls by creating a four-man block with two center backs and two defensive midfielders.
 I think that's where the advantage of having two defensive midfielders lies.

 I think it's also about relationships.
 For example, when the opponent is trying to use the half space between the lines, it will be easier to deal with it if we have double defensive midfielders, but I think we can also deal with it from 4-3-3 if the inside half returns early.
 Also, in order to develop defensively in the future, I would like to have various pressing shapes.
 We can do 4-4-2, 4-3-3, and we can also press from 4-2-3-1.

-(This season, despite injuries and player changes, I think the team has become more complete, but what impact will it have with the loss of experienced players like Iwao and Sakai?
-Is the Reds now in a period where they are stepping up and trying to rejuvenate?)
+(Despite injuries and player in-and-outs this season, I think the team has become more complete, but what impact will it have having experienced players like Iwao and Sakai leave?
+Is the Reds now in a period where they are stepping up and trying to get younger?)

 "There is a change in that the team is getting younger.
-I think that meeting and parting with players is one of the good things about soccer.
+I think one of the good things about soccer is meeting and parting with players.
 When Hiroki said his farewell, I said that in the past, there were only a few people living on a big planet.
 But now there are many people living on a small planet.
-The world is becoming more united, and soccer has become one of the biggest industries within that.
-Players and coaches can travel to various places around the world and communicate both on and off the pitch.
+The world is becoming more united, and soccer is one of the biggest industries within that.
+Players and coaches can travel to different places around the world and communicate with each other both on and off the pitch.

 Ken did a great job with the Reds for two and a half years.
 He decided to return to his old club, but I think it was because he wanted to play a lot there.
 Sakai also wanted to gain new experience in a new country.
 In the short term, I think it will be a trend that players who have not played before will be able to show more of themselves on the pitch and in training.
-With that possibility in mind, I hope that the players will step up."
+I hope that the players will step up in this situation.

 "I understand the intention of the question very well.
 I think there is very good communication between the staff.
 Of course, we are also asking ourselves questions as we act.
 I think we can improve on the points that were pointed out.
 I would like to invest more in injury prevention in the future.
 To do that, I think we need to increase strength training even more.
 I would also like the coaching staff, medical staff and physical coaches to further refine the individual programs for each player.
 We have already discussed this and would like to develop it.
 I hope we can improve in that area for the rest of the season."

-(Looking at the players this season, I think there has been a huge reduction in the number of times they have simply given the ball to their teammate, causing the receiver to struggle.
-For example, Ito's pass to Ola Solbakken on the left side of the touchline in the Nagoya match, and his assists in other matches.
-He used to have a tendency to give the ball to his teammate too easily, but this has decreased significantly and I think each player has gotten better at holding the ball.
+(Looking at the players this season, I think there has been a lot less instances where the ball was simply given to a teammate, causing difficulties for the receiver.
+For example, Ito's pass to Ola Solbakken on the left side of the touchline in the Nagoya match, and his assists in other Trial.
+He used to have a tendency to give the ball to a teammate too easily, but this has decreased significantly and I think each player has become better at holding the ball.
 What kind of approach do you take in this regard?)

-(I think there are more players who are not releasing the ball too early and are able to pass the ball while thinking about the receiver.
+(I think there are more players who are not releasing the ball too early, or who are able to pass the ball while thinking about the receiver.
 What do you think about that?)

 "The biggest principle of our offense is to create two-on-one situations anywhere on the pitch.
 For example, if a player in the center carries the ball well, he can attract the opponent and, when he passes to the side, create two-on-one situations.
 If we pass the ball too early, the opponent will be able to respond with a two-on-two situation, so I think we're getting better in that area, and I think it answers the question from earlier."